-Basic and reallocated pools are written down annually at the rate of 5% of the original amount.
-The Affected Benefits pools are amortized over 15 years at the interest rate used for plan funding.
+1 Basic and reallocated pools are written down annually at the rate of 5% of the original amount.
+The Affected Benefits pools are amortized over 15 years at the interest rate used for plan funding for the year for which the pool was established.